Endocrine-disrupting xenoestrogens in fish may be interfering with male fertility.

 Male Fertility and Diet

-For more context, check out my associated blog posts: Mercury Testing Recommended Before Pregnancy, Pollutants in Californian Breast Tissue, Why Are Children Starting Puberty Earlier?, and Male Fertility and Dietary Pollutants.
+For more context, see my associated blog posts: Mercury Testing Recommended Before Pregnancy; Pollutants in Californian Breast Tissue; Male Fertility and Dietary Pollutants, and Why Are Children Starting Puberty Earlier?

 To post comments or questions into our discussion board, first log into Disqus with your NutritionFacts.org account or with one of the accepted social media logins.
 Click on Login to choose a login method.
 Click here for help.